A full risk assessment should be performed prior to the employee travelling. This should be based on:

 - Regularly use hand sanitiser whilst in transit.

 Arrival at destination

-- Maintain social distancing when moving through the airport and comply to any regulations that may be required in your destination.
+- Maintain social distancing when moving through the airport and comply with regulations that may be required at your destination.

-- Expect to see checkpoints at some airports with thermal imaging cameras, fever measurements or even rapid tests on entry or before departure as these measures will be common in many places.
+- Expect to see checkpoints at some airports with thermal imaging cameras, fever measurements or rapid tests on entry .

 - While in your travel destination, it is recommended to regularly check your temperature and stay alert for any symptoms.